 Born on April 21, 1926, Elizabeth Alexander Mary was the daughter of Albert Frederick Arthur George and Elizabeth Bowes-Lyon.
 Her father became King George VI after her uncle, Edward VIII, abdicated the throne in 1936.
 In 1947, she married Prince Phillip of Greece and Denmark.
-In 1952, her father died and she became the Queen on February 6, 1952, with the official coronation on June 2, 1953.
+In 1952, her father died, and she became the Queen on February 6, 1952, with the official coronation on June 2, 1953.

 The first effigy of Queen Elizabeth II was launched in 1952 and designed by British sculptor Mary Gillick.
 Selected from a group of 17 other designs, this one was first used on circulating coins in 1953 for Great Britain, Australia, Canada, New Zealand, South Africa, Rhodesia, and Nyasaland.

-This did not sit well with British authorities, so Cecil Thomas was brought in to recut the master dies and add a seam to the Queen's dress.
+This degraded appearance did not sit well with British authorities, so Cecil Thomas was brought in to recut the master dies and add a seam to the Queen's dress.
 Thomas also created an effigy for use on the coinage of British colonies, in which the Queen wore a Tudor crown, as did her father, grandfather, and great-grandfather.

 From 1985 until 1997, UK circulating coins used an effigy by artist Raphael Maklouf, who came to the UK from Israel after World War II.
 This couped portrait depicts the Queen wearing the George IV royal diadem, or crown, which she wears on her way to and from the official State Opening of Parliament every year.

 Unlike the previous effigies, this one shows the Queen wearing a necklace and earrings, which the artist has explained was intended "to create a symbol, regal and ageless."
-In addition, Maklouf's, middle initial, D, was added to the initials that appear on the truncation of the neck, i.e., "RDM" to avoid confusing "RM" with the Royal Mint.
+In addition, Maklouf's middle initial, D, was added to the initials that appear on the truncation of the neck, i.e., "RDM" to avoid confusing "RM" with The Royal Mint.

-The Maklouf effigy continues to be used by some commonwealth countries, such as Niue, on their numerous commemorative coins, though often reduced in size to free up space for a design that fits the theme of the release.
+The Maklouf effigy continues to be used by some Commonwealth countries, such as Niue, on their numerous commemorative coins, though often reduced in size to free up space for a design that fits the theme of the release.

 The fourth effigy had its origins in a design competition held in 1997 for the obverse of the golden wedding crown.
 Because the designs were so impressive, it was decided to explore the possibility of using a new portrait on circulating coins, too.